jcbasson/Knockout-Challenge/README.md

 # Knockout Tournament

-The goal of this task is to simulate a single-elimination knockout tournament in the browser, determining the winner as quickly as possible.
+Pure vanilla js single-elimination knockout tournament in the browser, determining the winner as quickly as possible.

-We expect this task will take around 5 hours.

-The simulation must implement the following flow:
+User Stories:

 1. The user enters the teams participating per match (`#teamsPerMatch`).
 2. The user enters the number of teams participating in the tournament (a non-zero power of the `#teamsPerMatch` value)